Spectrum Policy – Making the Most of a Valuable Resource

 Policymakers and telecommunications regulators expand the benefits of mobile connectivity by maximising the benefits of spectrum use for society and ensuring the efficient use of scarce resource.
 Adhering to international standards and regulatory best practices can create an environment that fosters mobile service innovation, long-term commercial investment and healthy competition.

-The basic tenants of a successful spectrum management strategy are ensuring access to sufficient spectrum, providing predictability and avoiding costly restrictions.
+A successful spectrum policy ensures access to sufficient capacity, provides predictability and avoids costly restrictions.

 Successful spectrum licensing requires long-term planning.
 All spectrum awards should ensure efficient spectrum use and encourage infrastructure investments.
 Mobile operators must be given clear conditions to deliver a safe investment environment, which will improve coverage and speeds.

 Spectrum licences for mobile telecommunications must be made in a fair, transparent and predictable way.
 They define the frequency band, geographic reach, and duration of spectrum usage rights, while they may include conditions such as fees, network coverage requirements or technical and service parameters.
 Spectrum licences must be designed to create a safe environment for operator investment so that MNOs deliver the speed and quality that will benefit society.
 Read more about best practice in spectrum licencing here.

 Mobile operators require predictable access to low-, mid-, and high-band spectrum.
 Providing this certainty helps encourage the long-term investments needed to meet growing demand and push innovation.
 This means regulators should publish, and regularly update, a spectrum roadmap for at least the next five years, detailing how much spectrum capacity will be made available, what bands will be used and when they will become available.
 Find out more about spectrum roadmaps in APAC, MENA and Sub-Saharan Africa.